 Map made by Achim Raschka / CC BY-SA 3.0 / Wikimedia commons

-The barn owl lives all over the world, making it the most widespread land bird species.
-It can’t be found in Antarctica and the Sahara desert, however.
-Its range includes Europe, Africa, India, Asia, Pacific islands, and the Americas.
+With a presence spanning the globe, the barn owl holds the title of the most widespread land bird species.
+However, its habitat does not extend to Antarctica or the Sahara Desert.
+Its vast range encompasses Europe, Africa, India, Asia, Pacific islands, and the Americas.

-In 2008, barn owls were spotted mating in New Zealand for the first time.
-To control the rodent population, Hawaii introduced the barn owl to their island.
-However, it also started eating native birds.
+In a notable 2008 event, barn owls were observed mating in New Zealand for the first time.
+Meanwhile, Hawaii intentionally introduced the barn owl to help control its burgeoning rodent population.
+Unfortunately, this plan had unintended consequences as the owls also began to prey on native birds.

 Habitat